josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 *🍉 Palestine As Rhizome* is a living branch of the **Polaris Protocol**.
 It provides reporting frameworks for understanding why Palestine remains a durable site of public mobilisation and how humanitarian concern, domestic policy, institutional legitimacy, identity, law, and protest rights have developed into an interconnected field of political meaning.

+The branch keeps Palestinian life and agency central while mapping the multiple routes through which an unresolved Palestinian reality enters institutions, professions, communities, and public argument.

 > 📡 Cross-references:
 >